-- 1.1 This policy applies to: - Members of the Council - Independent Governance Associates of the organisation defined in this policy to mean the independent members of the Statutory Panellists Assurance Committee (SPC) and the independent members of the non-statutory Committees of the Council, such as the Audit and Risk Committee, the Finance and Performance Committee and the Remuneration and Nomination Committee. - References to 'Members' within this policy means Council Members and Independent Governance Associates, as defined here. - 1.2 The policy is designed to provide guidance as to: - What is and is not acceptable in relation to the acceptance of gifts or hospitality. - How and when you should make a declaration in relation to gifts or hospitality. - How to raise a concern in relation to an offer of gifts or hospitality, and - How declared declarations of gifts and hospitality will be recorded, reviewed and monitored. - 1.3 The purpose of the GDC's Gifts and Hospitality Policies is to encourage transparency, accountability and probity, in line with the principles of right-touch regulation.
-In requiring regular and considered declarations of any gifts or hospitality offered to, or accepted by, our Council Members and Independent Governance Associates, the GDC seeks to promote public confidence in the regulatory process.
-The UK Bribery Act 2010 sets out that organisations can be prosecuted if bribery is disguised through frequent or 'lavish' gift giving, so this policy is designed to make clear the expectations that the GDC has about how gifts and hospitality will be treated. - 1.4 The GDC subscribes to the Nolan Committee's report on 'Standards in Public Life' ('the Nolan Principles') which sets out the seven principles of public life.
-These are set out at Appendix 1. - 1.5 Council Members and Independent Governance Associates must not accept gifts and hospitality or receive other benefits from anyone which might reasonably be seen to compromise their personal judgement or integrity. - 1.6 It is recognised that Council Members and Independent Governance Associates are expected to build and maintain effective networks with external stakeholders, to support the work of the organisation, and gain an understanding of views of those stakeholders about our key purpose of protecting the public and promoting public confidence in the profession.
+- 1.1.
+This policy applies to: - Staff Members all GDC employees, including interims, secondees, temporary staff and those on fixed term contracts. - The Executive Management team (EMT) The Chief Executive and Executive Directors.
+The EMT are considered to be part of the staff group, except when identified separately within the policy. - 1.2.
+The policy is designed to provide guidance as to: - What is and is not acceptable in relation to the acceptance of gifts or hospitality. - How and when you should make a declaration in relation to gifts or hospitality. - How to raise a concern in relation to an offer of gifts or hospitality, and - How declared declarations of gifts and hospitality will be recorded, reviewed and monitored. - 1.3.
+The purpose of the GDC's Gifts and Hospitality Policies is to encourage transparency, accountability and probity, in line with the principles of right-touch regulation.
+In requiring regular and considered declarations of any gifts or hospitality offered to or accepted by our staff, the GDC seeks to promote public confidence in the regulatory process.
+The UK Bribery Act 2010 sets out that organisations can be prosecuted if bribery is disguised through frequent or 'lavish' gift giving, so this policy is designed to make clear the expectations that the GDC has about how gifts and hospitality will be treated. - 1.4.
+The GDC subscribes to the Nolan Committee's report on 'Standards in Public Life' ('the Nolan Principles') which sets out the seven principles of public life.
+These are set out at Appendix 1. - 1.5.
+GDC staff must not accept gifts and hospitality or receive other benefits from anyone which might reasonably be seen to compromise their personal judgement or integrity. - 1.6.
+It is recognised that GDC staff are expected to build and maintain effective networks with external stakeholders, to support the work of the organisation, and gain an understanding of views of those stakeholders about our key purpose of protecting the public and promoting public confidence in the profession.
 These networking opportunities may come with offers of hospitality which could, on occasion, further the key purposes of the organisation.
-This must be balanced against upholding high standards of propriety and guarding against the appearance of a real or perceived conflict of interest or the creation of an undue obligation. - 1.7 For all public bodies, it is essential to maintain public trust and confidence in the organisation and individuals associated with it.
-Where a conflict of interest does arise, through the offer or acceptance of gifts or hospitality, the principles of transparency and integrity apply, and the GDC requires disclosure of such gifts or hospitality to allow the organisation to manage the conflict accordingly. - 1.8 The policy aims to ensure that approach to gifts and hospitality is managed consistently to: protect the integrity of decision making in the organisation, limit the risk of successful challenge

-- to GDC decisions and ensure that Council Members and Independent Governance Associates are able to act consistently with their responsibility to act in the public interest. - 1.9 There are separate policies in place in the relation to gifts and hospitality offered to staff and the wider Associates group.
+This must be balanced against upholding high standards of propriety and guarding against the appearance of a real or perceived conflict of interest or the creation of an undue obligation. - 1.7.
+For all public bodies, it is essential to maintain public trust and confidence in the organisation and individuals associated with it.
+Where a conflict of interest does arise, through the offer or acceptance of gifts or hospitality, the principles of transparency and integrity apply, and the GDC requires disclosure of such gifts or hospitality to allow the organisation to manage the conflict accordingly. - 1.8.
+The policy aims to ensure that approach to gifts and hospitality are managed consistently to: protect the integrity of decision making in the organisation, limit the risk of successful challenge to GDC decisions and ensure that staff are able to act consistently with their responsibility to act in the public interest. - 1.9.
+There are separate policies in place in the relation to gifts and hospitality offered to Council Members, Independent Governance Associates and the wider Associate group.